ionic-team/ionic-docs/docs/api/range.md

 ### Using the Modern Syntax

-Using the modern syntax involves removing the `ion-label` and passing the label directly inside of `ion-range` using `slot="label"`.
-The placement of the label can be configured using the `labelPlacement` property on `ion-range`.
+Using the modern syntax involves removing the `ion-label` and passing the label to `ion-range` using the `label` property.
+The placement of the label can be configured using the `labelPlacement` property.

+If custom HTML is needed for the label, it can be passed directly inside the `ion-range` using the `label` slot instead.

 import Migration from '@site/static/usage/v7/range/migration/index.md';